ChibiOS/ChibiOS/readme.txt

 - NEW: Now the STM32 CAN driver puts the lower half word of the ESR register in the upper half word of the can status word for easier debug.
+- CHANGE: Removed the CMSIS files from the ARMCMx port, added the headers into the various HAL platforms requiring them.
+The change is required because the port layer must not have vendor specific dependencies and there is the possibility that the various vendors would use different CMSIS versions now that CMSIS 2.x has been released.
 - CHANGE: Modified the start of the ADC in the STM32 ADC driver, now it is no more required to specify ADC_CR2_EXTSEL_SWSTART in the CR2 register configuration.
 Also reordered the start sequence in order to allows a